odinnordico/DNA-Mutant-Analyzer/README.md

 Service for mutant/human detection based on their DNA sequence represented in a matrix type

+Find the application running at: [DNA-Mutant-Analyzer](https://dhk-dna-analyzer.herokuapp.com/)

 ## Requisites

 ### Build management

 `Gradle 6`
+`Jacoco` is used to keep the coverage above 80%, excluding configuration and model.

 ### Database